rcpnair/rpi_distance_calc/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 # Acknowledgements
-Thanks to George Stratcher for an awesome Python Class for [ Splunk HEC ](https://github.com/georgestarcher/Splunk-Class-httpevent)
+Thanks to [georgestarcher](https://github.com/georgestarcher) for an awesome and easy to use Python Class for [ Splunk HEC ](https://github.com/georgestarcher/Splunk-Class-httpevent)